The Short Baltimore Ghetto Story

-Baltimore, a city that has been in the light for the past decades from the hit HBO series “The Wire” to the high crime and poverty rates of the Baltimore ghetto to the well publicized police and political corruption.
+West Baltimore, and the entire city, has been in the light for the past decades from the hit HBO series “The Wire” to the high crime and poverty rates of the Baltimore ghetto to the well publicized police brutality and political corruption.

 While the city’s black population is well dispersed throughout the city, like South Baltimore’s Cherry Hill and Brooklyn or East Baltimore from Highland Town to Northeast’s Ramblewood, West Baltimore is the heart of the city.

-Eventually, Pennsylvania Avenue and Edmondson would become the heart of the city of Baltimore black culture as many called neighborhoods like Sandtown, the Bottom, or Upton their home.
+Eventually, Pennsylvania Avenue and Edmondson would become the heart of Baltimore’s black culture as many called neighborhoods like Sandtown, the Bottom, or Upton their home.

-During the 1950s and 1960s as integration and the desegregating of Baltimore’s communities gave the opportunity for African-Americans to be able to move out of the small segregated sections of East and West Baltimore.
+During the 1950s and 1960s, integration and the desegregating of Baltimore’s communities gave the opportunity for African Americans to be able to move out of the small segregated sections of East and West Baltimore.

-While before the 1970s there were only a handful of black neighborhoods like Cherry Hill or Turner Station, but by the beginning of the 1970s the entire city became predominantly African-American, with exception to a few areas.
+While before the 1970s there were only a handful of black neighborhoods like Cherry Hill or Turner Station, by the beginning of the 1970s the entire city became predominantly African-American, with exception to a few areas.

-While the Baltimore ghetto, and the city and surrounding areas as a whole, may have one of the country’s worst drug problems, which was often displayed on The Wire, the HBO series also showed corruption and poor police tactics that took the reign as one of the city’s biggest problems.
+While the Baltimore ghetto, and the city and surrounding areas as a whole, may have one of the country’s worst drug problems, which was often displayed on The Wire, the HBO series also showed corruption and poor police tactics that took the reign as the city’s biggest problem.

 Before the Freddie Gray riots, the locals of Baltimore had legitimate claims of an excessive police presence in the community with times of local law enforcement being out of control.

-There are some residents of Baltimore who disagree with “The Wire” and claim most of the show is false and is not an accurate depiction of the streets of Baltimore, with a claim no one person can control an entire city.
+There are some residents of Baltimore who disagree with “The Wire” and claim most of the show is false and is not an accurate depiction of the streets of Baltimore, mainly due to the claim of no one person can control an entire city.

-Since the 1990s, the Baltimore ghetto has a number of old neighborhoods that have been demolished like the old housing projects of Lafayette Court in East Baltimore or the Murphy Homes in West Baltimore, all to go along with numerous of empty dilapidated rowhouses that plague the inner city.
+Since the 1990s, the Baltimore ghetto has a number of old neighborhoods that have been demolished, mainly the old housing projects of Lafayette Court in East Baltimore or the Murphy Homes in West Baltimore, all to go along with numerous of empty dilapidated rowhouses that plague the inner city.

-What started in South Baltimore Locust Point and areas near downtown, has now expanded into other sections of the city as the average home values are rising from 30% to 300% in areas that are near downtown.
+What started in South Baltimore’s Locust Point and areas near downtown, is slowly expanding into other sections of the city as the average home values are rising in areas that are near key city attractions.

 *Note: All information is provided through people of the community, outside sources, and research.
 Some information might not be current and/or 100% accurate